Dodo: Behaviour and ecology

 The preferred habitat of the dodo is unknown, but old descriptions suggest that it inhabited the woods on the drier coastal areas of south and west Mauritius.
 This view is supported by the fact that the Mare aux Songes swamp, where most dodo remains have been excavated, is close to the sea in south-eastern Mauritius.
 Such a limited distribution across the island could well have contributed to its extinction.
 A 1601 map from the Gelderland journal shows a small island off the coast of Mauritius where dodos were caught.
-Julian Hume has suggested this island was l'île aux Benitiers in Tamarin Bay, on the west coast of Mauritius.
+Julian Hume has suggested this island was l'île aux Bénitiers in Tamarin Bay, on the west coast of Mauritius.
 Subfossil bones have also been found inside caves in highland areas, indicating that it once occurred on mountains.
 Work at the Mare aux Songes swamp has shown that its habitat was dominated by tambalacoque and Pandanus trees and endemic palms.
 The near-coastal placement and wetness of the Mare aux Songes led to a high diversity of plant species, whereas the surrounding areas were drier.

 Many endemic species of Mauritius became extinct after the arrival of humans, so the ecosystem of the island is badly damaged and hard to reconstruct.
 Before humans arrived, Mauritius was entirely covered in forests, but very little remains of them today, because of deforestation.
 The surviving endemic fauna is still seriously threatened.
 The dodo lived alongside other recently extinct Mauritian birds such as the flightless red rail, the broad-billed parrot, the Mascarene grey parakeet, the Mauritius blue pigeon, the Mauritius scops owl, the Mascarene coot, the Mauritian shelduck, the Mauritian duck, and the Mauritius night heron.
 Extinct Mauritian reptiles include the saddle-backed Mauritius giant tortoise, the domed Mauritius giant tortoise, the Mauritian giant skink, and the Round Island burrowing boa.
 The small Mauritian flying fox and the snail Tropidophora carinata lived on Mauritius and Réunion, but vanished from both islands.
 Some plants, such as Casearia tinifolia and the palm orchid, have also become extinct.